jsohndata/docs-react/bootstrap-image-vs-html-img.md

 <br>

 ## `<Image>` React Bootstrap component
-This is a higher-level component that provides additional functionality such as classes for styling the image such as making it `rounded`, `circular` or `thumbnail`.
+This is component provides functionality such as classes for styling the image such as making it `rounded`, `circular` or `thumbnail`.
 It also provides the ability to add overlays and captions to images.

 <br>